James Webb Space Telescope: Allocation of observation time

 Webb observing time is allocated through a General Observers (GO) program, a Guaranteed Time Observations (GTO) program, a Director's Discretionary Early Release Science (DD-ERS) program, a calibration program, and a Director's Discretionary Time (DDT) program.
 The GTO program provides guaranteed observing time for scientists who developed hardware and software components for the observatory.
 The GO program provides all astronomers the opportunity to apply for observing time and will represent the bulk of the observing time.
 GO programs are selected through peer review by a Time Allocation Committee (TAC), similar to the proposal review process used for the Hubble Space Telescope.
 The DDT program is used for time-critical observations.

 Early Release Science program

 In November 2017, the Space Telescope Science Institute announced the selection of 13 Director's Discretionary Early Release Science (DD-ERS) programs, chosen through a competitive proposal process.
 The observations for these programs – Early Release Observations (ERO) – were to be obtained during the first five months of Webb science operations after the end of the commissioning period.
 A total of 460 hours of observing time was awarded to these 13 programs, which span science topics including the Solar System, exoplanets, stars and star formation, nearby and distant galaxies, gravitational lenses, and quasars.
-These 13 ERS programs were to use a total of 242.8 hours of observing time on the telescope (not including Webb observing overheads and slew time).
+These 13 ERS programs were to use a total of 242.8 hours of telescope observing time (excluding Webb overheads and slew time).